CamBFunny/quail/README.md

 # Libre not Gratis
 Liberty, not cheap.

-Hub for quail programming, helpful files, and fun projects!
+Hub for quail programming, helpful files, and fun projects!\
 Welcome to the FOSS future.

+## Purpose

 ### The Baby Quail Who Could Not Fly Away [[The Power of Truth, Wholesomeness and Compassion]](https://www.buddhanet.net/e-learning/buddhism/bt1_37/)
 *Then the Great Being within the tiny baby quail thought,\